MS Access Data Projects: 4 Guidelines to Help You

 Before recommending any options, there are certain basics you need to understand first.

 Why Access is never again supporting ADP ?

-The primary reason ADP will never again be supported by Microsoft Access 2016 is due SQL Azure will need to under go substantial changes to support ADP file formats.
+Microsoft Access 2016 is due SQL Azure will need to under go substantial changes to support ADP file formats.
 Even though ADP’s are of great use when working with SQL Server on-premises, that may not generally be the situation.
 Noting this, Access has quit supporting ADP’s altogether.
 It has simultaneously launched an application that can be used for creating web-based Access applications which likewise utilises SQL Server as well as on the cloud.

 Future of ADP and its substitutes

 Those who have acquired the older editions of Microsoft Access 2016 may continue using ADP though none of these versions will be amended to support the latest versions of SQL Server and SQL Azure.
 Thus, using ADP’s with the recent releases of SQL Server might create issues.
 For this reason, we have listed below the four alternatives you can use.

 You can make use of Access for importing your existing tables to another Access application.
 In this procedure, new forms for the application will be created automatically.
 You decide on expanding the functionality of Access based forms and enable the user to access your application through the web.

 2. Converting to Linked Desktop Databases